25 Toys That are Great for Child Development This Holiday Season

 Bluey plus a sanitation truck … need we say more?
 Combining some of many kids’ favorite things, this sweet set encourages pretend play with familiar sights and characters.
 Talk about what is going on as they drive the truck or listen as they script various scenes from the show.
 Or, if your child is preparing for school, consider Bluey’s preschool playset to act out various scenarios before they head to the classroom.

-- *Splurge: Odin Parker Wooden Explorer Set
+- *Splurge: Odin Parker Soft Shield and Sword

 Gift Ideas for Sensory Fun and Calming